-Citation with stable link: Philip A. Harland, 'Mediterranean peoples: Pseudo-Skymnos’ Voyage Around the Earth for Nikomedes in full (mid-second century BCE),' Last modified November 2, 2022, http://philipharland.com/Blog/?p=7411.
+Citation with stable link: Philip A. Harland, 'Mediterranean peoples: Pseudo-Skymnos’ Voyage Around the Earth for Nikomedes in full (mid-second century BCE),' Ethnic Relations and Migration in the Ancient World, last modified February 19, 2023, http://philipharland.com/Blog/?p=7411.

 Ancient author: Pseudo-Skymnos / Pausanias of Damaskos, Voyage around the Earth for Nikomedes, full work (link to Greek text).

 Comments: This partially preserved anonymous work (often described as authored by a pseudo-Skymnos or pseudo-Scymnus) is a poetic description of an (ostensible) journey from the pillars of Herakles in Spain in a clockwise direction around the Mediterranean and (likely) back west along the coast of Africa, sometimes heading inland (in contrast to the typical periplous or circumnavigation literature).
 (Only the first 749 lines survive, but some of the remaining parts seem to be preserved in a later work on a Voyage Around the Euxine Sea, and those lines are included here).
 Although the author is unknown, the writing is presented to king Nikomedes of the Bithynian kingdom in northern Asia Minor.
 The most likely canditate is king Nikomedes II who reigned from ca. 149 BCE to the 120s BCE (especially based on the references to Nikomedes’ father in line 56).